 Disability Justice Project

-The Disability Justice Project will support London DDPOs to use the law to help Deaf/Disabled people make our rights to independent living and access to goods and services a reality.
+Support for DDPOs to use the law to help Deaf/Disabled people make our rights to independent living and access to goods and services a reality.

 - help DDPOs to find the best lawyers to enable them to support Deaf/Disabled people to legally challenge the breaches of our rights under the Equality Act, The Care Act and the Human Rights Act;

-- provide bespoke training sessions and support for information, advice and advocacy workers and managers working in DDPOs so they can make best use of The Care Act, The Equality Act and the Human Rights Act when trying to secure independent living and access to goods and services;
+- provide bespoke training sessions and support for information, advice and advocacy workers and managers working in DDPOs so they can make best use of The Care Act, The Equality Act and the Human Rights Act when trying to secure independent living and access to goods and services.

 Get involved and make change happen